Ate329/ESPGIF_SSD1306/README.md

 # README from the ESPGIF (the original repository)
-**BEARING IN MIND that this repository is based on SSD1306 NOT SSD1351!!!**
+**BEARING IN MIND that this NEW repository is based on SSD1306 NOT SSD1351!!!**
 ***********************************
 -----------------------------------
 ***********************************